oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.37.4 initialState property <a id='threadflow-object--initialstate-property'></a>

 A `threadFlow` object **MAY** contain a property named `initialState` whose value is an object ([§3.6](#object-properties)) each of whose property values is a `multiformatMessageString` object ([§3.12](#multiformatmessagestring-object)) that represents the initial value of a relevant item prior to the first location in the thread flow.
-This property, together with `threadFlowLocation.state` ([§3.38.9](#state-property)), enables a SARIF viewer to present a debugger-like “watch window” experience as the user traverses a thread flow.
+This property, together with `threadFlowLocation.state` ([§3.38.9](#state-property)), enables a SARIF viewer to present a debugger-like "watch window" experience as the user traverses a thread flow.

 This property **SHOULD NOT** include items whose values remain constant throughout the thread flow.
 Such items **SHOULD** be stored in the `immutableState` property ([§3.37.5](#threadflow-object--immutablestate-property)).

-For details of how properties within a “state” object are represented, see EXAMPLE 1 in [§3.38.9](#state-property).
+For details of how properties within a "state" object are represented, see EXAMPLE 1 in [§3.38.9](#state-property).

 ### 3.37.5 immutableState property <a id='threadflow-object--immutablestate-property'></a>